Arbitrarily large jumps in the de Rham and Hodge cohomology of families in characteristic $p$: The Construction of Godeaux--Serre Varieties

-For the purposes of finding projective varieties with free actions, we will be interested in group actions on projective spaces.
-First, we study the situation over a field $k$.
-The following arguments are classical and may be found in e.g. \cite[Lemma 2.1.1]{S}, but we include them for completeness.
+For the purposes of finding projective varieties with free actions, we are interested in group scheme actions on projective spaces.
+The following arguments are classical (see e.g. the proof of \cite[Lemma 2.1.1]{S}), but we include them for completeness.

-\begin{lem} Let $G/k$ be a finite group scheme over a field which acts on $\bb{P}^N_k$, and let $r$ be the codimension of the fixed locus.
-Then for any $1 \leq r' \leq r - 1$, there is an $r'$-dimensional complete intersection $Y$ in $\bb{P}^N$ on which $G$ acts freely, such that the quotient $X = Y/G$ is a smooth projective variety. \end{lem}

-\begin{proof} Let $Z$ be the fixed locus of the action of $G$.
-Since $\bb{P}^N$ is projective, the quotient $\bb{P}^N/G$ exists as a projective variety $P$ by Theorem \ref{thm:quot} (b).
-Let $\pi: \bb{P}^N \to P$ be the quotient map and $i: P \to \bb{P}^M$ be a closed embedding.
-By applying Gabber's Bertini theorem \cite[Corollary 1.7]{Gab} in combination with Theorem \ref{thm:quot} (c), we find that there exists a complete intersection $L \subset \bb{P}^M$, cut out by $N - r'$ equations, such that $L$ does not intersect $i(\pi(Z))$ and $X := L \cap i(P)$ is smooth projective of dimension $r'$.
-Pulling back equations defining $L$ to $\bb{P}^N$, we obtain a complete intersection $Y$ of dimension $r'$ on which $G$ acts freely with quotient isomorphic to $X$. \end{proof}

-Now, we relativize by lifting the construction on the special fiber.
-Let $S$ be a DVR with residue field $k$.
+Throughout this subsection, we let $S$ be a noetherian local scheme with closed point $s$ and residue field $k$.

-\begin{prop} Let $G/S$ be a finite flat group scheme which acts on $\bb{P}^N_S$, and let $r$ be the relative codimension of the fixed locus.
-Then for any $1 \leq r' \leq r - 1$, there is a complete intersection $Y \subset \bb{P}^N_S$ of relative dimension $r'$ on which $G$ acts freely, such that the quotient $X = Y/G$ is a smooth projective variety over $S$. \end{prop}
+\begin{prop} Let $G/S$ be a finite flat group scheme which acts on $\bb{P}^N_S$, let $Z$ be the fixed locus, and suppose that the special fiber $Z_s$ is of dimension $N - r$.
+Then for any $1 \leq r' \leq r - 1$, there is a complete intersection $Y \subset \bb{P}^N_S$ of relative dimension $r'$ on which $G$ acts freely, such that the quotient $Y/G$ is a smooth projective scheme over $S$ with geometrically connected fibers. \end{prop}